junxit/us-congress-bills-116/bill.md

     - **(B)** Nonprofit organizations that have the primary mission of advancing the participation of women, minorities, or other groups historically underrepresented in STEM.
   - **(6)** *Characteristics of workshops* The workshops shall have the following characteristics:
     - **(A)** Invitees to workshops shall include at least—
-      - **(i)** the chairs of departments in the relevant STEM discipline or disciplines from at least the top 50 institutions of higher education, as determined by the amount of Federal research and development funds obligated to each institution of higher education in the prior year based on data available from the National Science Foundation; and
+      - **(i)** the chairs of departments in the relevant STEM discipline or disciplines from doctoral degree granting institutions that receive Federal research funding; and
       - **(ii)** in the case of Federal laboratories, individuals with personnel management responsibilities comparable to those of an institution of higher education department chair.
     - **(B)** Activities at the workshops shall include research presentations and interactive discussions or other activities that increase the awareness of the existence of implicit bias in recruitment, hiring, tenure review, promotion, and other forms of formal recognition of individual achievement for faculty and other federally funded STEM researchers and shall provide strategies to overcome such bias.
-    - **(C)** Research presentations and other workshop programs, as appropriate, shall include a discussion of the unique challenges faced by different underrepresented groups, including minority women, minority men, persons from rural and underserved areas, persons with disabilities, and first generation graduates in research.
+    - **(C)** Research presentations and other workshop programs, as appropriate, shall include a discussion of the unique challenges faced by different underrepresented groups, including minority women, minority men, persons from rural and underserved areas, persons with disabilities, gender and sexual minority individuals, and first generation graduates in research.
-    - **(D)** Workshop programs shall include information on best practices for mentoring undergraduate and graduate women, minorities, and other students from groups historically underrepresented in STEM.
+    - **(D)** Workshop programs shall include information on best practices for mentoring undergraduate, graduate, and postdoctoral women, minorities, and other students from groups historically underrepresented in STEM.
   - **(7)** *Data on workshops* Any proposal for funding by an organization seeking to carry out a workshop under this subsection shall include a description of how such organization will—
     - **(A)** collect data on the rates of attendance by invitees in workshops, including information on the home institution and department of attendees, and the rank of faculty attendees;
     - **(B)** conduct attitudinal surveys on workshop attendees before and after the workshops; and